Under Nevada’s “search and seizure” laws, law enforcement officers must have:

 1. When can the Nevada police pull me over?

-In order to pull over a motorist for DUI, a Nevada law enforcement officer must have “reasonable suspicion” that a crime is or was taking place.
+In order to pull over a motorist for driving under the influence of alcohol or drugs, a Nevada law enforcement officer must have reasonable suspicion of criminal activity.
 The crime does not necessarily have to be driving under the influence.
 Any potential traffic infraction or violation is enough – even expired tags.
-As long as the officer can point to a valid reason for stopping you, the reasonable suspicion requirement is usually satisfied.
+As long as the officer can point to a valid reason for stopping your motor vehicle, the reasonable suspicion requirement is usually satisfied.

 An exception is a Nevada DUI checkpoint.
 The U.S. Supreme Court has held that sobriety checkpoints do not violate the Fourth Amendment as long as they conform to certain standards of fairness and objectivity.4 Reasonable suspicion is not required.